2001J/nebular-power/docs/user/README.md

-# Solar Energy Monitoring and Financing System - User Documentation
+# Solar Energy Monitoring and Control System – User Docs

-Welcome to the user documentation for the Solar Energy Monitoring and Financing System.
-This documentation is designed to help you understand and use the system effectively.
+Welcome to the user documentation.
+This guide explains what the system does, how to get started, and where to find the key features available to customers and admins.

 ## Table of Contents